miguelmartin/prestashop-change-product-category/README.md

-How to changue products of prestashop massively
+How to changue products of category to prestashop massively